 #3 Go for the Goal

-Sometimes in campaign development, the goal is lost due to conflicting requirements and too much input from too many people.
-The term “scope creep” comes to mind, and this has to be controlled for a campaign to be effective.
-A handful of goals generally exist for advertising, and all are legit — you just have to know from the onset what your intentions are and what results you expect.
-Consider advertising a confirmation of assumptions about the right message that will resonate with the right audience, who, as a result, will respond as predicted.
+Sometimes in campaign development, the goal is lost due to conflicting requirements and too much input from too many people (the term “scope creep” comes to mind).
+Scope creep has to be controlled for a campaign to be effective.
+Advertising typically requires only a handful of goals, and all are legitimate — but you need to know from the outset what your intentions are, and what results you expect.
+Think of effective advertising as a confirmation of assumptions about the right message that will resonate with the right audience, who — as a result, will respond as predicted.

-As the nexus of your campaign, the ideal landing page has to be constructed to focus on one of the following actions:
+And as the nexus of your campaign, the ideal landing page has to be constructed to focus on one of the following:

 - Lead generation that will generate marketing qualified leads, which will lead to sales and generate revenue for your company

-- Education using information and tutorials that excite developers and help build a strong relationship between your brand and your audience.
+- Education through the use of information and tutorials that excite developers, and help to build a strong relationship between your brand and your audience.

 Landing pages must have a call to action, and that call to action has to be explicit.
 Don’t expect people to figure things out for themselves.
 Make sure that landing page links are clear and that the content those links send your audience to delivers on your promise.
 Don’t confuse or deceive — deliver on your promise and earn the trust of your audience.

 Assuming that you are using electronic advertising, your visuals and content should direct your audience to the landing page.
 It may help to diagram a flow chart to identify the possible paths a developer can take from an ad to an action.
 Create the flow so that people are logically guided to the result you want.
 It’s all about the buyer’s journey and the actions they take.